magepages/mpdocs/docs/frequently-bought-together/index.md

 ## How to add Related Products

-Related Products refers those products have a certain link to each other evaluated by buyer’s frequently shopping habit.
+Related Products refers those products which have a certain link to each other evaluated by buyer’s frequently shopping habit.
 So we will take The Related Products advantage apply it in the Frequently Bought Together extension.
 Based on the Related Products, the extension will filter out the products that can be purchased with the product that the customer is selecting, thereby helping customers shop more, increase store revenue.

 Follow this instruction to know how to add your custom combination related product, offer visitors better choice.

-- Back to the Magento’s Admin page again, choose `Products > Inventory > Catalog`, choose the `Product` you want add Related Product for it.
+- Back to the Magento’s Admin page again, choose `Products > Inventory > Catalog`, choose the product you want add Related Product to it.

 ![FBT4](https://i.imgur.com/c0vQHfY.png)